 Beginning with the 2015 season, we are once again offering a remote, expedition-style trip to Cosmoledo Atoll.
 After being closed from 2009-2015, the Seychellois government once again re-opened these waters in 2016 and we are now once again allowed to fish these amazing outer atolls and islands.
 These Cosmo trips are limited to a very specific timeframe, and they are definitely expensive.
 That said, they do offer what most consider to be the finest GT fishing on the planet.

-The sheer numbers and variety of fish species found within the Cosmoledo fishery has amazed the fly fishing world for years, with anglers from across the globe making the trip to sample the ultimate saltwater fly fishing playground.
-After a closure of six years, the atoll has been rested and the fishing has rejuvenated itself exactly as you would expect an untouched ecosystem full of hungry giant trevally and other species would.
-All live-aboard weeks on Cosmoledo are based off of the Lone Star – a deluxe, 85-foot sailing catamaran with a 39-foot beam, which makes it one of the largest sailing catamarans in the Seychelles.
+The sheer numbers and variety of fish species found within the Cosmoledo fishery have amazed the fly fishing world for years, with anglers from across the globe making the trip to sample the ultimate saltwater fly fishing playground.
+After the closure of six years, the atoll has been rested and the fishing has rejuvenated itself exactly as you would expect an untouched ecosystem full of hungry giant trevally, and other species would.
+All live-aboard weeks on Cosmoledo are based on the Lone Star – a deluxe, 85-foot sailing catamaran with a 39-foot beam, which makes it one of the largest sailing catamarans in the Seychelles.
 This luxurious vessel was completely refitted in 2015 and features a host of facilities you wouldn’t normally expect on a remote, outbound trip to Cosmoledo Atoll.

 Farquhar Atoll is the most southerly atoll in the Seychelles chain of islands, lying just over 450 miles to the southwest of the Seychellois’ main island of Mahe.
 The main group of islands on the Atoll forms a long curve.
-The largest of these is Isle du Nord and Ile du Sud, with smaller islands tucked in between them.
-Further south is Goelette, and to the open western side of the atoll lies the small group of islands known as Trois les.
-The large, ear-shaped lagoon on Farquhar provides easy access to the huge area flats, channels and surf zones which make this such a diverse fishery.
+The largest of these are Isle du Nord and Ile du Sud, with smaller islands tucked in between them.
+Further south is Goelette, and to the open west side of the atoll lies the small group of islands known as Trois les.
+The large, ear-shaped lagoon on Farquhar provides easy access to the huge area of flats, channels, and surf zones that make this such a diverse fishery.
 Accommodations on Farquhar are in a bit of a “transition mode” after the island was hit hard by a very rare yet powerful cyclone in April of 2016.
 Beginning in October of 2017, the newly-rebuilt guesthouse will reopen after having been completely reconstructed following the cyclone.
-The island will accommodate 10 anglers per week based on two guests per bedroom, but does have the option for two single rooms at an additional rate.
+The island will accommodate 10 anglers per week based on two guests per bedroom but does have the option for two single rooms at an additional rate.

-Guests are accommodated in three simple but comfortable duplex style chalets (two separate bedrooms per chalet), the island catering for a maximum of ten anglers at one time.
-Each bedroom is fully air-conditioned, has two single beds and an en-suite bathroom.
-Rooms are equipped with 24 hour 220-volt electricity, air-conditioning and have a constant supply of hot water.
+Guests are accommodated in three simple but comfortable duplex-style chalets (two separate bedrooms per chalet), the island catering to a maximum of ten anglers at one time.
+Each bedroom is fully air-conditioned and has two single beds and an en-suite bathroom.
+Rooms are equipped with 24-hour 220-volt electricity, and air-conditioning and have a constant supply of hot water.
 There is full housekeeping, with laundry done every second day.
-There is a separate communal air-conditioned dining, lounge and bar area where guests can enjoy their meals and relax.
+There is a separate communal air-conditioned dining, lounge, and bar area where guests can enjoy their meals and relax.
 Meals prepared by the chef are a mix of Creole and international food.
-An outside undercover dining area on the waters edge with a magnificent view forms an idyllic backdrop for certain meals when the weather allows.
+An outside undercover dining area on the water’s edge with a magnificent view forms an idyllic backdrop for certain meals when the weather allows.
 All drinking water (desalinated) and soft drinks are included in the price that has been quoted.
 Local beer, together with a basic selection of spirits and wine are available for purchase on the atoll.
-The standard package on Farquhar is a seven night, six-day week, where guests arrive in Mahe on the Friday before their flight to Farquhar, or early on the Saturday morning of the day of the charter flight to Farquhar.
+The standard package on Farquhar is a seven-night, six-day week, where guests arrive in Mahe on the Friday before their flight to Farquhar, or early on the Saturday morning of the day of the charter flight to Farquhar.
 The total cost is $9,000.00 per week per person.

 Each private room has its own bathroom, and while the accommodations are fairly basic, the rooms are comfortable and private.
 In addition to the six rooms, there is also a main lodge area that serves as the dining room and social area for the lodge.